datacamp/base-plugin/README.md

     + `getState()`: this function will return the current state.
 - implement tests.
 - contains tags for every release (+ CHANGELOG eventually)

+As an helper, a pluging class is created and exported in this repo.
+Feel free to extend your plugin using this one.
+It uses Rxjs as peer dependency for the subscribe mehtod.

 ### NPM command
 ```